Teddy Bridgewater Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 - Note: Bridgewater's stats vs. Lions date back to 2016.

-- The 262.2 passing yards the Lions yield per game makes them the NFL's 20th-ranked pass defense this season.
+- The 262.2 passing yards the Lions give up per game makes them the NFL's 20th-ranked pass defense this season.

-- The Lions' defense is 18th in the NFL, conceding 1.7 passing touchdowns per game.
+- With 20 passing TDs conceded this year, the Lions defense is ranked 18th in the league.

 Recent Performances

-- In last week's matchup with the Chiefs, Bridgewater completed 55.0% of his pass attempts for 257 yards, while throwing one touchdown with two interceptions.
+- Against the Chiefs last week, Bridgewater went 22-for-40 (55.0%) for 257 yards with one touchdown pass and two interceptions.

-- He also carried the ball four times for 17 yards, averaging 4.2 yards per carry on the ground.
+- Bridgewater tacked on 17 yards on four carries, averaging 4.2 yards per attempt.

-- Bridgewater has put up 612 passing yards (204.0 per game) and has a 58.5% completion percentage this year (55-of-94) over his last three games, while throwing two touchdowns and two interceptions.
+- Bridgewater has racked up 612 passing yards (204.0 per game) and has a 58.5% completion percentage (55-for-94) over his last three appearances, tossing two touchdowns and two interceptions.

-- He's also chipped in on the ground, with 27 rushing yards (9.0 ypg) on six carries with one rushing touchdown.
+- He's also rushed six times for 27 yards and one touchdown, averaging 9.0 yards per game.

 Bridgewater's Denver Teammates